netdata/netdata/packaging/installer/methods/packages.md

 >
 > In July 2022, we switched hosting of our native packages from Package Cloud to self-hosted repositories.
 > Until late 2024 we continued to provide packages via Package Cloud, but we have since then switched to only
-> providing packages via our own repositories.
+> providing packages via our repositories.

 ## Manual setup of RPM packages